Limado/translator/README.md

 Translator is tiny class to make your own personalized client side translations.

-It depends on JQuery library.
+It is written in Javascript and depends on JQuery library.

 You will have to write your key/value json files.